Jodistroyer/Funny-Face-Generator/README.md

 # Notes
 - The manipulation is intended for fun and demonstration purposes.
 - Feel free to experiment with different input values to see how the generated face changes.

+## Authorship
+A code project by Wong Jo-Hann

+Creative Computing BSc class

+UAL CCI University Of the Arts London